 Reading empirically supported interventions and discussing appropriate ways of applying them in supervision and during my internship course.
 I must become very skilled at learning because only in this way can I respond to changes swiftly and successfully.

 I believe remembering my role in the supervisor/ supervisee role is vital to maintaining successful self-care practice.
+[Also be real]

-Personal counselor identity
+Personal Counselor Identity

 Throughout my internship, I added to the formation of my counselor identity by reviewing my present and emerging values, attitudes, and actions championed by the profession.
 In addition to this reflection, I worked to integrate notable changes grounded in research newly discovered by me.
 Last month, I learned Berzonsky’s Identity style theory (1989) which offers a useful framework for identifying trainees’ different approaches to developing counselor identity.
 The more I learn and grow in this area; counselor identity is the more I feel a thirst for more knowledge.
 From Berzonsky’s Identity style theory, I gathered information about different approaches to forming a professional counselor identity, which can assist counselor educators and supervisors in tailoring interventions to particular trainees (Berzonsky, 1992b).
 This made me think of myself in an evaluative way.
 I identified with the informational style approach as it has the propensity to seek and evaluate information regarding identity decisions before making commitments (Berzonsky, 1989).
-According to Berzonsky, values favored by informational-oriented individuals include universalism, benevolence, and openness; manifesting in greater exploration and openness to new experiences (Berzsonsky, 1989 & Sullivan, 1992).
+According to Berzonsky, values favored by informational-oriented individuals include universalism, benevolence, and openness; manifesting in greater exploration and openness to new experiences (Berzsonsky, 1989; Sullivan, 1992).
 The use of an informational style is associated with higher emotional intelligence (Berzsonsky, 1989), self-actualization and self-transcendence, and personal wisdom which I am striving to grow into (Beaumont, 2009; Beaumont, 2011).

 Reference